-Fiscal 2021 tested our business as never before, as the global pandemic affected people, activities and businesses around the world.
-Evertz was not immune to these unprecedented challenges, as delayed customer deliveries, installations and global travel restrictions impacted operations.
-Since the onset of the pandemic, Evertz has navigated through the challenges; prioritizing the health and safety of our employees, customers and partners through the adoption of rigorous new health and safety requirements; working assiduously with our customers to provide continuous support and innovative solutions, while continuing to maintain our focus on investing into new technologies.
-Evertz decisive actions and adherence to our strategic vision has resulted in improvements to our financial results since the first quarter of fiscal 2021; ending the year with a healthy balance sheet, strong operational cash flows and efficiency gains, while delivering significant value to shareholders.
+Fiscal 2022 marked Evertz' return to pre-pandemic revenues and profitability.
+Despite challenges, Evertz generated strong revenue growth of 29% year over year, while generating 75% more pre-tax earnings.
+Evertz has managed through the challenges by expeditiously addressing issues head on, while continuing to prioritize the health and safety of our employees, customers and partners, working assiduously with our customers to provide on-time deliveries and continuous support and solutions, and continuing to maintain our focus on investing into new technologies.
+Evertz decisive actions and adherence to our strategic vision has resulted in Evertz ending the year with a healthy balance sheet, strong operational cash flows, spirited efficiency gains, while delivering significant value to shareholders.